risks-of-being-power-of-attorney risks-of-being-power-of-attorney

 Discover the risks and responsibilities of being a power of attorney, from financial and legal liabilities to emotional strain and family conflicts.
 This article explores the complexities of this critical role, ethical considerations, and tips to safeguard yourself while acting in the best interests of the principal.
 Learn how to navigate challenges, maintain trust, and make informed decisions effectively.

-1. General Power of Attorney: Grants broad authority to manage financial and legal matters, including signing documents, accessing funds, and managing assets.
-This authority ceases if the principal becomes incapacitated.
+• General Power of Attorney: Bestows extensive authority over financial and legal affairs, such as the signing of documents, accessing of funds, and the management of assets.
+This authority ends when the principal becomes incapacitated.

-3. Special/Limited Power of Attorney: Provides authority for specific tasks, such as selling a property or managing a bank account, and ends once the task is completed.
+• Special/Limited Power of Attorney: Gives one the capacity to perform only a certain number of duties, namely, selling a property or managing a bank account, and ceases when the specified task is accomplished.

 Common Risks of Being a Power of Attorney